Grien25/LLVM360/README.md

 1.  **`Naive+` (The Recompiler)**: An offline command-line tool that analyzes an Xbox 360 `.xex` file and translates its PowerPC code into LLVM Intermediate Representation (IR).
 2.  **`Emulator` (The Runtime)**: A Windows DLL that provides the necessary environment for the recompiled code to execute.
 It manages the virtual memory space, CPU state, and provides implementations for kernel and system library calls.

+## Project Workflow

+- **Run `Naive+` on a `.xex`:** Use the command-line recompiler on a game's or homebrew's Xbox 360 executable.
+- **Generate outputs (`.ll` + `.tss`):** The recompiler emits an LLVM IR file (`.ll`) with translated code and a runtime metadata file (`.tss`) describing module layout, imports/exports, and other runtime needs.
+- **Compile and link:** The `.ll` file is compiled to a native object file and linked together with the runtime (`Emulator.dll`) and any required support libraries to produce a final, runnable Windows executable.
+- **Run with the runtime:** The produced binary loads `Emulator.dll`, which provides the kernel and environment services the recompiled code expects.

+## Why LLVM?

+LLVM provides a mature, platform-independent IR and industry-grade optimization passes with high-quality backends (e.g., x86-64), enabling aggressive, portable optimization of recompiled code while leveraging a rich ecosystem of analysis and tooling.

 ## Current Status

 The project is currently in a foundational, experimental phase.